Manual Tabulation Audit

 State law[1] requires that election officials manually audit a sample of voted ballots.
 This audit must be performed after each general election.

 [1] See Election Law Article, §11-309 of the Annotated Code of Maryland.
-This requirement introduced as House Bill 1278 of the 2018 Legislative Session and is reported as Chapter 523 of the 2018 Laws of Maryland.
+This requirement was introduced as House Bill 1278 of the 2018 Legislative Session and is reported as Chapter 523 of the 2018 Laws of Maryland.